 If someone leaves the matching teams, LEAD.bot will not include the person in billing next month.
 They can opt back in anytime.

 Do you offer a free trial?
-Do I need to input a credit card for the trail?
+Do I need to input a credit card for the trial?

 If you’d like to test our Standard Plan features, we offer a 14-day free trial.
 There is no credit card needed for the free trial.